 You should consult this website frequently so you develop a thorough understanding of the requirements and your progress toward those requirements.
-ASHA implemented new certification standards for speech-language pathology.
 Our graduate speech-language pathology program is designed so you will be able to meet the 2014 certification standards and implementation procedures for the Certificate of Clinical Competence in speech-language pathology.
-The SHS Clinic Handbook shows how the appropriate clinical practicum experiences are obtained and documented in this program.